 Powerful yet cost-effective

-Besides additional benefits including greater IT network stability, and lower maintenance time, consider this: deployment of a Whitelisting solution is considered one of the TOP4 strategies that can mitigate 85% of existing APT-related risks.
+Besides additional benefits including greater IT network stability, and lower maintenance time, consider this: deployment of an allowlist-based solution is considered one of the TOP4 strategies that can mitigate 85% of existing APT-related risks.
 The Default Deny scenario is the safest known variant of such an approach.

 Compared with many standalone solutions for Default Deny implementation, even greater cost and operative efficiency can be achieved through the deployment of a truly integrated endpoint protection system that includes Default Deny capability.